Neurology

 What is UA COM-P's history with matching in this specialty?

-All our students who applied for neurology last year did match
+All our students who applied for Neurology in 24-25 matched successfully!

-The field of Neurology is exciting cerebral specialty as the field of neurological therapeutics has grown significantly.
-Adult Neurology is 4 years long including a Preliminary or Transitional Year in Internal Medicine followed by 3 years of Neurology training.
-There are a number of categorical opportunities available as well.
-Preparation for a strong application to Neurology includes demonstrating a commitment to the field such as participation in Student Interest groups, health fairs, volunteer work in free clinics and affiliation with the American Academy of Neurology (AAN).
-Solid performances on your 3rd year IM clerkship and Neurology rotations is paramount.
+The field of Neurology is an exciting cerebral specialty, as the field of neurological therapeutics has grown significantly.
+Adult Neurology is 4 years long, including a Preliminary or Transitional Year in Internal Medicine, followed by 3 years of Neurology training.
+There are a number of categorical opportunities available, as well.
+Preparation for a strong application for Neurology includes demonstrating a commitment to the field, such as participation in student interest groups, various health fairs, volunteer work in free clinics, and affiliation with the American Academy of Neurology (AAN).
+Solid performance on your 3rd year IM clerkship and Neurology rotations is paramount.

 Update for Academic Year 25-26